brenno-duarte/modern-php-exception/README.md

 From there, all errors and exceptions that are triggered will be displayed through the ModernPHPException component.

+You can change the return, title and theme settings in the class constructor as shown in the items below.

 ## Return in JSON

 To return an exception in JSON, use the `setFromJson()` method.